 How to Participate

 The Program Committee expects every speaker of a scheduled presentation to pre-register and attend the symposium.
-Each speaker will be allotted a total of 25 minutes (20 minute presentation plus 5 minutes for Q&A).
+Each speaker will be allotted 20 minutes for presentation.